jornada-im/jrn-emlassemblyline/pkg210000000_template/README.md

 ## Build scripts

-The build scripts here call EMLassemblyline (and related R packages) to prepare the data and metadata for publication.
-Once complete, the dataset may be published manually using the [EDI portal](https://portal-s.edirepository.org).
+The build scripts here call `EAL` (and related R packages) to prepare the data and metadata for publication.
+Once complete, the resulting EML and data entities may be published manually using the [EDI portal](https://portal-s.edirepository.org).
 Metadata such as the title and entity descriptions are also in these build scripts.

-* build_210000000.R - Basic build script that modifies data and writes EML
+* `build_210000000.R` - Basic build script that modifies data and writes EML

 ## How to make EML and publish the dataset